videogular/videogular/CONTRIBUTING.md

 A good PR will follow this steps:

 * Fork the project and code your stuff.
 * Run `npm run commit` and follow instructions.
 Try to be as much accurate as possible.
+Please use [Angular git Commit Message Format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit).
+This makes for a cleaner changelog generation and is used to kick off the appropriate type of build.
 * Someone on the team will review your code and merge it if everything is fine.